nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/PassByValue_PassByReference_PassByAddress/README.md

 ## The Problem with Pass by Value (aka Pass-By-Copy)
-Consider the following function that finds the smallest element in a vector:
+Consider the following function that finds the smallest element in a vector:  <bk>
 ![value_machine](https://github.com/user-attachments/assets/c2424ba8-aad5-4d84-8ef6-778f32890f32)